-The Campus ID Card serves as the University's student/faculty/staff ID card, provides access to campus buildings and events, and serves as the Library card.
+The Campus ID Card serves as the University's student/faculty/staff ID card, provides access to campus buildings and events consistent with HU policy and directions, and serves as the Library card.

 While on campus, the Campus ID Card must be visible at all times and presented upon request to any faculty member, staff, security personnel, or contracted security personnel.